 1 on 1 Personal Training

 1 on 1 training is always going to be the most beneficial way to get in shape.
-The trainer is 100% dedicated to you and only you and they can adjust your workout for your specific needs.
+The personal trainer is 100% dedicated to you and only you and they can adjust your workout for your specific needs.
 Do you have a back problem?
 Do you have high blood pressure?
 These are all things that a trainer who’s training you 1 on 1 will be able to look out for by adjusting your workout routine.
 Because this is the most personalized and thorough approach, it’s of course going to be the most expensive option.
 The rate of a personal trainer is dependent on their education, experience, and success rates with past clients.
-While many people looking for personal trainers might try to look for the cheapest option, I’d like to give a warning: just like anything else, you get what you pay for.
+While many people looking for personal trainers might try to look for the cheapest option, we’d like to give a warning: just like anything else, you get what you pay for.
 Would you hire a lawyer who charged $20 per hour?
 Would you hire a mechanic who charges $30 to fix your car that doesn’t run?
 Probably not, because if it sounds too good to be true, it probably is.

 Small Group Training